Replicating Human Motivated Reasoning Studies with LLMs: Human Study Selection

 \subsection{Study 1: The Influence of Partisan Motivated Reasoning on Public Opinion}

-Study 1 \cite{Bolsen_Druckman_Cook_2014} focuses on how people react to information about the 2007 Energy Independence Act – whether they oppose or support it (on a 1 to 7 scale).
+Study 1 \cite{Bolsen_Druckman_Cook_2014} focuses on how people react to a provided summary of the 2007 Energy Independence Act – whether they oppose or support it (on a 1 to 7 scale).
 One set of conditions prompted directional goals aimed to motivate people to form opinions consistent with their party elites (about which they learned) by telling participants they would have to justify their party affiliation later on.
-Another set of conditions prompted an accuracy goal by asking respondents to justify their opinions.
+Another set of conditions prompted an accuracy goal by asking respondents to justify their opinions; a third included no motivation cues at all.
 There are 15 conditions total, with additional details available in Appx. \ref{sec:studydetails}.
-The authors find that the directional motivations lead to distinct opinions relative to a control condition (i.e., more agreement with their party).
-The accuracy prompts, in contrast, did not alter opinions relative to a control condition.
-The evaluative metric was percentage opinion change when provided with a directional or accuracy goal relative to the control condition (Figure \ref{fig:/1.1_percentchangepercondition.pdf} ``Human'' panel in Appendix (Appx.) \ref{sec:addres}).
+The authors find that the directional motivations lead to more agreement with their party relative to the control condition.
+The accuracy prompts, in contrast, did not alter opinions relative to the control.
+The evaluative metric was percentage opinion change when provided with a directional or accuracy goal relative to the control condition (Figure \ref{fig:1.1_percentchangepercondition.pdf} ``Human'' panel in Appx. \ref{sec:addres}).